aweingarten/demo-repo/README.md

-This is a small test file.
+This is a small test file for all users to enjoy.